brucedkyle/architectures/docs/sustainability/supplychain.md

 _Overstock_ - holding more stock than required to meet current and future demand.
 This results in additional costs to store then dispose of overstocked items via discounts, selling at a loss or destruction.

-For more information about the solution details on this scenario, see [Inventory Optimisation - Demand Risk](demandrisk.md).
+For more information about the solution details on this scenario, see [Inventory Optimization - Demand Risk](demandrisk.md).

 ### Inventory Risk &dash; Loss and waste management